 Table 11.
-Windows VSS plug-in backup options
+Windows VSS plug-in backup options (continued)

-Option Description Backup type Sets the backup level.
-Full is the only supported backup level for the Avamar Plug-in for Windows VSS.
-Backup label Assigns this descriptive label to the backup.
-Create Disaster Recovery Backup Specifies whether to perform a BMR backup with the System State backup.
-Select the checkbox to perform a BMR backup except when you are backing up Active Directory data.
+Option Description Create Disaster Recovery Specifies whether to perform a BMR backup with the System State backup.
+Backup Select the checkbox to perform a BMR backup except when you are backing up Active Directory data.
 If you clear the checkbox, the backup is not valid for BMR.
 When backup detects missing Specifies whether to ignore missing Windows System State files during the backup.
 Windows System State files, complete the backup successfully without exceptions Select the checkbox to report the missing files as warnings and allow the backup to complete successfully.
 Clear the checkbox to report the missing files as errors and to allow the backup to complete with exceptions.
 Ignore third-party services when identifying critical volumes.
 Applies to Windows 8 (or later).
 Specifies whether to include or exclude a noncritical disk on Windows Server 2012 or Windows 8 when a service or application is installed on the disk and causes the disk to become critical.
 Select the checkbox to exclude the noncritical disk from the backup.
 Clear the checkbox to include the noncritical disk in the backup.
-Store backup on Data Domain system To store the backup on a Data Domain system instead of the Avamar server, select the checkbox and then select the Data Domain system from the list.
-NOTE: To enable this option, add a Data Domain system to the Avamar configuration.
+Store backup on Data Domain system To store the backup on a Data Domain system instead of the Avamar server, select the checkbox and then select the Data Domain system from the list. (i) NOTE: To enable this option, add a Data Domain system to the Avamar configuration.
 The Avamar and Data Domain System Integration Guide provides instructions.
 Encryption method to Data Domain system Specifies the encryption method for data transfer between the client and the Data Domain system during the backup.
 Advanced Options Temporary directory for the plug-in Temporary folder.
 Enable debugging messages Writes maximum information to the log files.
-The backup process generates very large log files.
+The backup process generates large log files.
 Command line flags ^a exclude-non-critical- dynamic-disks={true false} Set this option to true to exclude noncritical disks from system restore preparation to avoid reformatting the disks.
 The default value is true.
 According to Microsoft Best Practices, if any dynamic disk is critical, then the entire dynamic disk pack should be treated as critical and included in the backup.
-If you specify this option, then you may need to use the exclude_non_critical_disks option during the offline disaster recovery. vss-ignore-missing- windows- files={true false} Set this option to true to ignore any missing VSS writer files during the backup.
+If you specify this option, then you may need to use theexclude_non_critical_disks option during the offline disaster recovery. vss-ignore-missing- windows- files={true false} Set this option to true to ignore any missing VSS writer files during the backup.
 Backups may fail if VSS writers contain files that do not exist on the computer.